This page is updated with an overview and the most current information related to the Covid-19 pandemic.

 Finally, we encourage everyone to continue to remain in touch with one another, especially with those who have not yet been able to come back for in-person worship.
 We are in a complicated time right now when many of us have returned for in-person worship but many continue to worship remotely.
 Fr.
 Jeff welcomes calls and emails.

-Normal office have resumed in the Church Office.
+The Church Office is open Monday-Friday, 10 a.m. – 4 p.m.
 Tithes and offerings can be given on Sunday or mailed in to the church.
 We are deeply grateful for your continued generosity during this time.
 “The Lord loveth a cheerful giver.”

 If you have any questions about our procedures, or pastoral care needs, please feel free to contact Fr.
 Jeff.